 We then created the Social Mentions module, which integrates the mentions module with the front-end library and Open Social.
 This module provides the route callback for autocomplete widget, defines new ProfileMention mention types, and adds new message templates.
 It also allows you to configure mention settings: autocomplete by username and/ or full name (by default we’ve decided to use both).

 So what’s next for Open Social mentions?

 We’re considering a few more improvements.
 In order to style a mention, we’ll need the technique to do so.
-The nature of a text area is that they can only contain plain text, just like other input elements in HTML.
-For the styling of a mentioned user we will have to look for other HTML elements that allow for this.
+The nature of a text area is that it can only contain plain text, just like other input elements in HTML.
+For the styling of a mentioned user, we will have to look for other HTML elements that allow for this.

 A quick search shows us that the ‘contenteditable’ attribute allows both the changing of an element (user input) as well as styled output.
 Contenteditable is an attribute that can be placed on most elements, such as divs and spans.